lorenzoridolfi9/Football-Player-Detection/README.md

 At the end of training, good results are achieved in both the training-set and validation-set, reaching a total __mAP__ of __0.87__ and __0.85__, respectively. the most hostile class to detect remains ball with a mAP of __0.50__ in both the training and validation sets.
 The other classes are predicted correctly, with a mAP reaching a value of __0.99__ in both datasets.

+## Video test 🎞️
+Finally, the model was tested in an .mp4 video capturing part of a soccer match between two teams.